annkurat/finance-app-backend/README.md

 # Finance App — Backend

 Hello 👋
-The backend part for this project is provided here: https://annkurat.github.io/finance-app-frontend/.
+The frontend part for this project is provided here: https://annkurat.github.io/finance-app-frontend/.
 For the application to fully function, you first need to clone the backend repository

 ```bash
 git clone https://github.com/annkurat/finance-app-backend